eclipse-pde/eclipse.pde/docs/Execution_Environments.md

 This allows them to be used in a wider range of situations and results in a smaller overall footprint for applications built of these bundles.
 The execution environment needed by your bundle is key in both situations.

-Consider the different outcomes for some bundle A that requires just Foundation 1.0 and a bundle B that requires JavaSE-1.8.
+Consider the different outcomes for some bundle A that requires just JavaSE-17 and a bundle B that requires JavaSE-21.
-First, A can be used in embedded devices where Foundation 1.0 is quite popular.
+First, A can be used by applications using Java version 17.
-Second, an application written entirely of bundles such as A can ship on a Foundation 1.0 JRE.
+Second, an application written entirely of bundles such as A can ship on a Java 17 JRE.
-This results in a huge disk/transfer footprint savings over JavaSE-1.8 JREs!

 ## How can this be configured?